Alimony Calculator

 How is alimony calculated during a divorce settlement?

-Alimony is calculated by examining the income gap between spouses, the length of the marriage, and the recipient's financial need.
-This calculator uses 25% of the annual income difference converted to a monthly payment, scaled upward for longer marriages.
-Courts may also consider the marital standard of living, each spouse's age and health, contributions such as homemaking or supporting the other's career, and the payer's ability to pay.
-Many states use statutory formulas while others leave the amount entirely to judicial discretion.
+Alimony is calculated by examining the income gap between spouses, the length of marriage, and the recipient's financial need.
+This calculator uses a percentage of the income difference (25–35% depending on alimony type) scaled by marriage duration and an age adjustment, then converted to monthly.
+Courts may also consider standard of living during marriage, each spouse's age and health, contributions like homemaking or supporting the other's career, and the payer's ability to pay.
+Many states (Massachusetts, Texas, Illinois) use statutory formulas, while others (California, New York, Florida) leave the amount entirely to judicial discretion.
+Always check your state's specific approach.

 How long do alimony payments typically last after a divorce?

-Alimony duration is usually tied to the length of the marriage.
-Short marriages under five years may result in temporary support lasting one to two years.
+Duration is usually tied to the length of the marriage.
+Short marriages under five years may result in temporary or no support.
 Moderate-length marriages of 10–15 years often produce support lasting half the marriage duration.
-Marriages over 20 years, especially where one spouse left the workforce, can result in indefinite or permanent support.
-Most alimony orders include a termination clause triggered by remarriage, cohabitation, or a significant change in either party's financial circumstances.
+Marriages over 20 years — especially where one spouse left the workforce — can result in long-term or indefinite support, sometimes until retirement age.
+Most alimony orders include a termination clause triggered by the recipient's remarriage, cohabitation with a romantic partner, or a significant change in either party's financial circumstances.
+Massachusetts's 2011 Alimony Reform Act, for example, ties duration to specific marriage-length brackets and ends most orders at the payer's full retirement age.

 Can alimony be modified after the divorce is finalized?

-Yes, alimony can typically be modified if either party experiences a substantial change in circumstances — such as job loss, significant income increase, remarriage of the recipient, or a serious health event.
-The requesting party must file a motion with the court and provide evidence of the change.
-Some divorce decrees include automatic modification clauses tied to cost-of-living indexes or specific future events.
-Consulting a family law attorney before seeking modification is strongly advisable, as courts apply different standards depending on the original order's terms.
+Yes — alimony can typically be modified if either party experiences a substantial change in circumstances such as job loss, significant income increase, recipient remarriage, or a serious health event.
+The party requesting modification must file a motion with the court and provide evidence of the change.
+Some divorce decrees include automatic modification clauses tied to cost-of-living indexes or specific events like the recipient finishing school.
+Consulting a family-law attorney before seeking modification is strongly advisable, since courts apply different standards depending on the original order's terms.
+Note that lump-sum or property-settlement alimony usually cannot be modified — only periodic spousal support is typically subject to change.